petedavisdev/petedavis.dev/_notes/stackedit.md

 ---
-title: Keeping notes in ma
+title: Keeping notes in markdown
 ---
-# Note taking with StackEdit
 I recently heard Wes Boss keeps his notes in markdown (.md) files and decided to see if I could find an efficient way to do that myself.
+What I found was StackEdit.

 ## Why markdown?
 Markdown is a great format for taking notes.
 You can just jot down few words, but if a note needs more structure, markdown has a simple formatting syntax that doesn't impair readability.